Start here

 Become the master of modern data engineering

-Becoming a master of the three pillars of modern data engineering will transform you into a more strategic and high-impact data engineer.
+Mastering the three pillars of modern data engineering will transform you into a more strategic and high-impact data engineer.

 Your technical skills might get you in the room, but the combination of all three pillars is what makes people want to keep you there.
 Even better, it’ll invite you to more important rooms.